Marijoke/MSP2-MariMems/README.md

 The fonts chosen for the website are:
 - [Fredoka One](https://fonts.google.com/specimen/Fredoka+One?preview.text_type=custom).
 I chose this font to be the font of the company Mari Mems.
 The font also doubles as the logo.
 It is big, bold and fun which is what the brand portrays themselves to be.
 - [Quicksand](https://fonts.google.com/specimen/Quicksand?preview.text_type=custom).
 I chose this font for my headings as it was clean, friendly font that was bold enough to be the heading without being too distracting near the logo, nor is it unpleasant to the eyes across various sizes.
 - [Open Sans](https://fonts.google.com/specimen/Open+Sans?preview.text_type=custom).
-Open sans was recommened as a complimentary font Quicksand for the body.
-I liked how they looked together and apprecieated the simplicity of the font especially in comparison to the logo and bold colours.
+Open sans was recommended as a complimentary font Quicksand for the body.
+I liked how they looked together and appreciated the simplicity of the font especially in comparison to the logo and bold colours.

 ### Colours
 I used [Coolers](https://coolors.co/) to look up suitable colour schemes.
 I wanted colours that complimented each other but were also bold, warm and inviting.